entropyxyz/entropy-docs/content/reference/rust-testing-interface.md

 ---
 title: "Rust Testing Interface"
+lead: "The Rust testing interface (RTI) is a simple way to perform some actions on the Entropy network directly from the command line.
+It is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality and wasn't designed for end-user or production use."
 ---

-The Rust testing interface (RTI) is a simple way to perform some actions on the Entropy network directly from the command line.
-It is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality and wasn't designed for end-user or production use.
+{{< callout type="warning" >}}

-The RTI has no secure private key storage and is only intended for use with test networks.
-If you want a fully featured interface, [use the CLI]({{< relref "./cli.md" >}}).
+This CLI has no secure private key storage and is intended for use with test networks.
+If you want a fully featured interface, [check out the JavaScript CLI]({{< relref "./cli.md" >}}).
+{{< /callout >}}

+## Installation

+We've made installing this CLI straightforward by using Rust's Cargo crate manager.

-## Prerequisites
+### Prerequisites

-To run the RTI, you will need the following packages installed:
+To run this CLI, you will need the following packages installed:

 1. OpenSSL: